Esther7171/TryHackMe-Walkthroughs/Room/Silver-Platter/readme.md

   Swap usage:   0%                IPv4 address for ens5:    10.10.12.168

   => / is using 89.9% of 8.33GB

-Expanded Security Maintenance for Applications is not enabled.

-39 updates can be applied immediately.
-To see these additional updates run: apt list --upgradable

-Enable ESM Apps to receive additional future security updates.
-See https://ubuntu.com/esm or run: sudo pro status

-The list of available updates is more than a week old.
-To check for new updates run: sudo apt update

-The programs included with the Ubuntu system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

-The programs included with the Ubuntu system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

 Last login: Wed Dec 13 16:33:12 2023 from 192.168.1.20
 tim@silver-platter:~$